 First, you should always move slowly when you don’t have all the facts.
 Our culture worships impulsiveness and spontaneity.
-It tells us that spur-of-the-moment, “gut” decisions are the right ones.
+It tells you that spur-of-the-moment, “gut” decisions are the right ones.

-You’ve probably heard repeatedly to “follow your heart.”
-But the Bible tells us, “The heart is deceitful above all things, and desperately wicked: who can know it?”
+You’ve probably heard repeatedly that you should “follow your heart.”
+But the Bible says, “The heart is deceitful above all things, and desperately wicked: who can know it?”
 (Jeremiah 17:9 KJV).

-Feelings often lead us in the wrong direction.
-You need to rely on truth outside of yourself.
+Feelings often lead you in the wrong direction.
+So you need to rely on truth outside of yourself.

 The Bible is clear about that: “What a shame—yes, how stupid!—to decide before knowing the facts!”
 (Proverbs 18:13 TLB).